nikhil211190/Master-repo/README.md

 (Please refer theatre Controller for the suitable endpoints for read and write scenarios)

 Database: Mysql database has been implemented
-Adding insert scripts for valid data under src/resources/data.sql.
+Adding insert scripts for valid data under src/resources/data.sql -(export with structure and data inserts are included in this sql)

+For good data wise sample rest requests-sharing request bodies in src/resources/requests.txt for each of the endpoints in Postman.